If you’re looking for easy-to-follow hanging herb garden diy ideas, you came to the right place.

 A sure way to save yourself more than a few bucks is to have your own hanging herb garden.
 There’s no need to purchase a hanging herb garden in IKEA, because you can easily make one yourself!

 Add a hanging herb garden to your home this summer.
-This inexpensive project is perfect for any space….big or small.
-So, if you think you don’t have room for an herb garden, think again!
-Pick up a few supplies and make your own hanging herb garden this summer.
+This inexpensive project is perfect for any space, big or small.
+So, if you think you don’t have room for an indoor herb garden, think again!
+Pick up a few supplies and make your own outdoor hanging herb garden this summer.

 Supplies needed to make a hanging herb garden:

 To create your outdoor herb garden, you only need a handful of items.
 We’ve broken them down below.

 Start off by cutting your coco liner to fit your mesh pockets.
 This will help to keep in the soil and moisture once you add your plants.
 You can use regular scissors as the coco liners cut fairly easily.